milkaotieno/GithubSearch/README.md

 ### Installation Process
 To install:-
-* run the commands provided in your terminal,
+* run the commands run steps below in the terminal,
 * git clone ///////// to download it
 * cd GithubSearch
 * npm install